 Some customers have described their methods as scenes you might imagine in some movie you’ve watched…visualize a group of folks armed with their required security clearances being huddled in a locked room, without windows, to manually check report printouts to ensure that sensitive information is not included.
 While this makes for a dramatic movie scene, it’s not the most foolproof nor the most efficient way to test reports for sensitive information.
 And with remote Covid-19 workforce requirements, this is simply not doable at this time.

 We’ve helped several of our customers implement the power of automated testing to dynamically test their Cognos report outputs.
 This testing strategy catches the reports early, as soon as they fall out of compliance, and before they end up in production to wind up in the wrong hands.
+It’s always a good idea to know where the nearest social security office to you is, like the Social Security offices in Nevada, should the worst should happen, as the team at your local office will know how to manage the situation.

 Value of Testing Early in Development Cycles